Jaymo33/Blog-Extensor/src/content/blog/1-25-kg-prawns-to-pounds.md

     "name": "Should I weigh prawns with or without shells when converting?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "It depends on your recipe.
-If the recipe specifies \"peeled\" or \"shelled\" prawns, you should use the weight after removing the shells.
+If the recipe specifies "peeled" or "shelled" prawns, you should use the weight after removing the shells.
 If it doesn't specify, assume it's the total weight including shells.
 Always check your recipe notes to avoid measurement errors and ensure your dish turns out as intended."
     }
     },
     {